KORTV: History

 KORTV was incorporated in Edison, New Jersey as WKNTV, Inc in 2012.
-WKNTV began operations streaming content via IPTV to Netgear NeoTV and Roku devices.
+WKNTV began streaming content via IPTV to Netgear NeoTV and Roku devices.

-On August 2, 2013, the company filled for the trademark 'KORTV' which was registered on March 11, 2013.
-On December 11, KORTV became available on Apple TV and on iPad and iPhone mobile devices.
+On August 2, 2013, the company filed for the trademark 'KORTV', which was registered on March 11, 2013.
+On December 11, KORTV became available on Apple TV, iPad, and iPhone devices.

 Programming

-KORTV's Live IPTV channels are streamed in real-time, 24 hours a day, directly from the broadcaster and in high definition quality when it is available.
+KORTV's Live IPTV channels are streamed in real-time, 24 hours a day, directly from the broadcaster and in high definition quality when available.
 KORTV's current Live IPTV line-up features 10 channels that are free and available for unlimited streaming—including Arirang, EBS, and JTBC.
 KORTV is the first company to ever offer free and legal real-time live-streaming of broadcast programming worldwide.
-KORTV's Live IPTV Premium line-up includes 7 premium channels, which are available individually by monthly subscription.
-Additional television content, including archives of current and past shows, is available via video on demand (VOD), which is also by monthly subscription.
+KORTV's Live IPTV Premium line-up includes 7 premium channels available individually by monthly subscription.
+Additional television content, including archives of current and past shows, is available via video on demand (VOD), also by monthly subscription.

 KORTV's available movie content includes many titles with English-language subtitles, offering potential to expand the company's market beyond Korean-speaking audiences.
 As with the VOD television content and the Live IPTV premium channel options, a monthly subscription is required to access KORTV's movie content.